commontoolsinc/RFC/rfc/capability-provider.md

 ### HTTP Gateway

-The HTTP Gateway is a service that maps HTTP requests to corresponding rules and triggers them using authorization delegated from the space.
-This allows spaces to bind rules to desired HTTP endpoints, forming a critical bridge between the Common Fabric and outside systems, enabling entities to participate in the web ecosystem.
+The HTTP Gateway is a service that maps HTTP requests to rules bound to special `http+`-prefixed entities.
+It acts using authorization delegated by the space owner, creating a bridge between the Common Fabric and external web systems.

-The gateway maps HTTP requests to rule triggering on entities with the `http+` prefix.

-Through the HTTP Gateway, entities can:
+This gateway enables spaces to:

-1. Receive and process external HTTP requests with custom logic
+1. Expose HTTP interfaces with custom request handling
-2. Apply rules to HTTP inputs to pre-process or transform them
+2. Process and transform web inputs using rules
-3. Access and manipulate data by yielding queries or effectful commands
+3. Access and manipulate space data through standard query mechanisms
-4. Respond with HTTP responses
+4. Return HTTP responses to external clients
-5. Bridge between Common Fabric and external services
+5. Bridge between the Common Fabric and external web services

-To enable the HTTP Gateway, a space needs to delegate to `did:web:common.tools` the capability to invoke `/memory/transact` on `http+` prefixed entities.
-This delegation enables the gateway service to route HTTP requests to the appropriate rules, empowering space owners to customize how their spaces interface with the outside world while retaining control over which parts are accessible without authorization.
+To enable the HTTP Gateway, a space owner must delegate to the gateway service (typically `did:web:common.tools`) the capability to invoke `/memory/transact` on `http+`-prefixed entities.
+This delegation allows the gateway to assert facts representing HTTP requests, while maintaining proper authorization boundaries.

-The HTTP Gateway exposes rules through entities prefixed with `http+` as shown in the example below:
+Space owners retain full control over which parts of their space are exposed and how requests are processed.
+The HTTP Gateway operates on specially designated entities with the `http+` prefix, as shown in the example below:

 ```js
 {